Director of GIC

 KOINE has its origin in "lingua franca," a word used in ancient Greece that means common language.
-With the KOINE platform, people engaged in different kinds of research and development fields or activity areas with various languages, purposes and dreams, will take on the challenge of creating innovation by sharing understanding and objectives through free discussion or exchange, tackling various themes and research fields, without regard to classification, size or history of region or organization domestic or overseas.
+With the KOINE platform, people engaged in different kinds of research and development fields or activity areas with various languages, purposes and dreams, will take on the challenge of creating innovation by sharing and understanding objectives through free discussion or exchange, tackling various themes and research fields, regardless of classification, size or history of domestic or overseas regions and organizations.

 In cooperation with the Academic Research and Industrial Collaboration Management Office, which is the center for research and industry-academia-government collaboration promotion support, and also in unified coordination with entrepreneurship education that Kyushu University is promoting, the GIC aims to position itself as the center for the creation of venture businesses and new industries together with all of you.
 With your cooperation and guidance, each and every member pledges to be always devoted toward our combined future endeavors.
 Thank you very much for your continued support.